TinyLittleMaggie/maggiegong.com/_posts/2020-12-31-moving-day.md

   - Unlike _Projects_ and _Experiments_ where I write about things I have _done_, _**Thoughts**_ is a "miscellaneous" category where I can write about anything I want.

-I have used "anything" twice already.
+I have said "anything" twice already.
 I guess it is scary to commit to a long-term goal, so it takes two free-to-do-whatever categories to balance it out :)

 #### About